mafm/ledger.py/doc/Introduction.md

 A transaction consists of:
 - a date,
-- a description, or narration, and
+- a description (or 'narration') and
 - a set of postings.

 A posting consists of: